 Apply for a hearing

-People who are subject to the Mental Health Act can use the Application for Review Panel Hearing form (Form 12) (PDF, 2.3 MB) to apply for a hearing.
+People who are subject to the Mental Health Act can use the Application for Review Panel Hearing form (Form 12) to apply for a hearing.
 For people who are detained as a formal patient or subject to a community treatment order, a member of their care team can help fill out and submit the application.
-A relative or someone else can also submit it on their behalf.

 Completed applications must be sent by fax or mail to the review panel chair who is nearest to the person who is applying.